 In the UVLSRPC region, the proposed NNEIRI alignment would utilize the New England Central Railroad, and travel through Cornish, Claremont, and Charlestown.
-The existing Amtrak Vermonter stop in the City of Claremont is currently proposed to be a stop if the NNEIRI service is implemented.
-However, it is important to continue to advocate locally and regionally to support the proposed stop in the City of Claremont during the Northern New England Intercity Rail Initiative feasibility study process.
+However, the existing Amtrak Vermonter stop in the City of Claremont is not currently proposed to be a stop if the NNEIRI service is implemented.
+Thus, it will be important advocate locally and regionally for a stop in the City of Claremont during the Northern New England Intercity Rail Initiative feasibility study process.

-Strate gies ٠ Continue UVLSRPC participation on the NH Rail Transit Authority. • Continue to serve on the Stakeholders Group for the Northern New England Intercity Rail Initiative Process. • Continue to support a stop in the City of Claremont during the Northern New England Intercity Rail Initiative feasibility study process. • Advocate for a state-level contribution to Amtrak's Vermonter operation to help ensure continued service to the City of Claremont and the Upper Valley Lake Sunapee Region. • Coordinate with NHDOT and municipalities to ensure that rail rights-of-way are available for future railroad use. ٠ Coordinate with the NHDOT to improve the safety of at-grade rail crossings within the UVLSRPC Region.
+• Continue UVLSRPC participation on the NH Rail Transit Authority.

+- Continue to serve on the Stakeholders Group for the Northern New England Intercity Rail Initiative Process. - Support the infrastructure improvements identified during the Northern New England Intercity Rail Initiative to facilitate higher-speed rail service on the New England Central Railroad line. - Advocate for a stop in the City of Claremont during the Northern New England Intercity Rail Initiative feasibility study process. - Advocate for a state-level contribution to Amtrak's Vermonter operation to help ensure continued service to the City of Claremont and the Upper Valley Lake Sunapee Region. - Coordinate with NHDOT and municipalities to ensure that rail rights-of-way are available for future railroad use. - Coordinate with the NHDOT to improve the safety of at-grade rail crossings within the UVLSRPC Region.